Success Coach with student

 • Be open and willing to consider other perspectives

-• Review there APAS report
+• Review their APAS report

 • Reflect on their academic and career goals and be open to discuss them